 Additionally, the $199 renewal fee can also be more somewhat expensive as you can receive similar information at a lower cost.

-Reviewing your recurring subscriptions are a smart money move.
+Reviewing your recurring subscriptions is a smart money move.
 Don't be afraid to mix things up if your goals or habits change.

 These entry-level newsletters will satisfy the needs of many investors.
 It's possible to supplement your existing subscription with additional insights.
 You may also decide to replace your Fool membership with a service that's a better fit for your investing goals or budget.